Methanol

-Methanol acquired the name wood alcohol because it was once produced chiefly by the destructive distillation of wood.
+Methanol acquired the name wood alcohol because it was once produced through destructive distillation of wood.
 Today, methanol is mainly produced industrially by hydrogenation of carbon monoxide.

 Methanol consists of a methyl group linked to a polar hydroxyl group.
-With more than 20 million tons produced annually, it is used as a precursor to other commodity chemicals, including formaldehyde, acetic acid, methyl tert-butyl ether, methyl benzoate, anisole, peroxyacids, as well as a host of more specialised chemicals.
+With more than 20 million tons produced annually, it is used as a precursor to other commodity chemicals, including formaldehyde, acetic acid, methyl tert-butyl ether, methyl benzoate, anisole, peroxyacids, as well as a host of more specialized chemicals.

 Occurrence

 Small amounts of methanol are present in normal, healthy human individuals.
 One study found a mean of 4.5 ppm in the exhaled breath of test subjects.
 The mean endogenous methanol in humans of 0.45 g/d may be metabolized from pectin found in fruit; one kilogram of apple produces up to 1.4 g of pectin (0.6 g of methanol.)

 Methanol is produced by anaerobic bacteria and phytoplankton.